 Special Precautions and Warnings

-Pregnancy and breast-feeding: Lactase is LIKELY SAFE when used appropriately with lactose-containing foods.
+Pregnancy and breast-feeding: Lactase is likely safe when taken by mouth with lactose-containing foods.

-Children: Lactase is LIKELY SAFE when used appropriately with lactose-containing foods.
+Children: Lactase is likely safe when taken by mouth with lactose-containing foods.

 We currently have no information for LACTASE overview.